k1nky/keycloak-external-authenticator/README.md

 ## Configuration

 1. Create or select an authentication flow.
-2. Add an "External HTTP Authentication" step.
+2. Add an `External HTTP Authentication` step.
-3. Set the "External service URL" setting and other parameters.
+3. Set the `External service URL` setting and other parameters.

 ### Settings

-* External HTTP service URL - URL of your service to which the POST request will be sent
+* `External HTTP service URL` - URL of your service to which the POST request will be sent
-* External HTTP service call timeout (in ms) - request timeout
+* `External HTTP service call timeout (in ms)` - request timeout

 ## Payload